udacity/AIHCND_C2_Starter/README.md

 Note that much of the work performed during your EDA will enable the completion of the final component of this project which is focused on documentation of your algorithm for the FDA.
 This is described in a later section, but some important things to focus on during your EDA may be:

 * The patient demographic data (as it is available)
-* The radiologic techniques used and views taken
+* The x-ray views taken (i.e. view position)
 * The number of cases including:
     * number of diseased cases,
     * number of normal cases
-* The case distributions stratified by relevant confounders or effect modifiers, such as comorbid conditions
+* The distribution of other diseases that are comorbid with pneumonia
 * Number of cases per patient
     * Also assessing development of pneumonia over time
-* Pixel-level assessments of the quality of the imaging data for healthy & disease states of interest
+* Pixel-level assessments of the imaging data for healthy & disease states of interest (e.g. histograms of intensity values)

 ### 2. Building and Training Your Model